Troop1610/troop1610.github.io/index.md

 ---
 layout: page
 ---
-Click here for more information and to register for the LEGO Derby!
+Click [here](/derby) or on the flyer below for more information and to register for the LEGO Derby!

 [![LEGO Derby 2021](/public/content/images/lego-derby-flyer.png)](/derby)